riferrei/ccloud-workshop/README.md

 By completing this exercise, you should have:

-- One environment named "confluent-workshop".
+- One environment named "ccloud-workshop".
-- One cluster named "confluent-workshop".
+- One cluster named "ccloud-workshop".
 - Schema Registry enabled for the environment.

 ## Exercise 02: Creating a Topic and Writing Data on It